-There is a clear trade off between the database quality and number of images we include per action.
-When more downloaded images are included, the quality drops.
+There is a clear trade-off between the database quality and number of images we include per action.
+When more downloaded images are included, the quality of the results drop.
 In Fig. 6, we plot the ratio of true positive images as a function of the number of images selected for each action (blue curve).
 It is typically over 90% in the top 100 images and gradually drops to about 80% in the top 500 images which is the number we selected to build our database.
-We compare to result without applying the cascade contour filtering (but after algorithm friendly filtering and human segmentation), where the segmented human images are sorted only by the image search engine (green curve).
-We also show Sketch2Photo results [5] (red curve), where a contour and a text label is used to search images from the Internet directly.
+We compare our results to the results without applying the cascade contour filtering (but after algorithm friendly filtering and human segmentation), where the segmented human images are sorted only by the image search engine (green curve).
+We also compare our results to Sketch2Photo [5] (red curve), which use a user drawn contour and a text label to search images from the Internet directly.

 Fig. 6 illustrates two conclusions.
-First, thanks to human detection and skin detection, our human segmentation could constantly provide about 50% true positives with correct content (human) and pose, according to the green curve.
-Even with contour filtering, the Stetch2Photo's result (red curve) sometimes goes lower than green curve, since it only uses general attention detection to segment human.
-Second, our cascade contour filtering gives much better performance, according to the comparisons of the value and decreasing rate between blue and red curves.
-In summary, because of more advanced detection, segmentation and filtering during the database construction, our true positive ratio is consistently higher.
-Note that queries are also much faster than in a general internet search.
+First, just using human detection and our improved skin detection (green curve), human segmentation results could constantly provide about 50% true positives with correct content and pose.
+The contour filtering results (illustrated by Stetch2Photo shown on the red curve) sometimes fall below the green curve, since it only uses a general attention detection model, not specialized for humans, to segment the main subject.
+Our cascade contour filtering that combines specialized human detection and pose contour filtering gives much better performance.
+In summary, because of more advanced detection, segmentation and filtering during the database construction, the true positive ratio of PoseShop is consistently higher.
+Note that the search queries also perform much faster than in a general Internet search.